 Do you ever feel like snacking is your nemesis?
 As if Pringles crawled into your brain when they said “once you pop, you just can’t stop!”
-Or if we could just get rid of all those cookies in the break room, life would be so much easier!
+Or if those adorable girl scouts just weren’t so convincing!

 The problem isn’t the actual snacks, it’s that we are using them incorrectly.
 In fact, when you understand how to build a satiating and delicious snack, it can transform from your enemy to your best friend.